 2.1.
 Mandatory processing for which you do not need to provide consent

 All the processing operations mentioned above are essential to perform the employment relationship or to pursue the Company’s legitimate interests (administrative and accounting necessities, staff management, protect legal prerogatives and/or defend legal claims, business development): an objection on your part would make it impossible to commence or continue your employment relationship with the Company -for this reason, you are not required to confer your consent.
-In particular, we inform you that, in case criminal defence investigations are performed, your Data will be processed without the need to collect your consent, pursuant to arts.
+In particular, we inform you that, in case criminal defense investigations are performed, your Data will be processed without the need to collect your consent, pursuant to arts.
 6.1.b, 6.1.c., 6.1.f, 9.2.b and 9.2.f of Regulation 2016/679/EU.

 2.2.
 Optional Processing, for which your consent is required